Skip to main content

 Host labels

-• You need alerts that adapt to the system's purpose
+• Create alerts that adapt to each system's purpose

 {